 Setting Up Midnight Commander Double-Click to Open Files

-Midnight Commander (abbreviated as mc) is a powerful dual-pane file manager.
-It runs in terminal environments and provides rich file operation functionality.
-However, by default, double-clicking (or pressing Enter) on a file in mc may not perform the “open” operation we expect, especially for text files.
-This article will explain how to configure mc to open files with your preferred editor when double-clicking.
+Midnight Commander (mc) is a terminal dual-pane file manager.
+By default, double-clicking or pressing Enter on a file may not open it the way you expect, especially for text files.
+Here we change it to open files with your preferred editor.

 First, we need to copy the system default mc extension configuration file (mc.ext.ini) to the user’s personal configuration directory.
 This ensures our modifications only affect the current user and won’t be overwritten during system updates.